fpbellow/UnityGraph/README.md

 I have included some additional personal features for switching between the different graphs and options within the inspector for viewing the mathematical functions.

-In light of the stance from Unity Technologies in the past year, I have since turned my studies elsewhere though am keeping this code hosted here to show the fruits of my effort.
+In light of the stance from Unity Technologies in the recent years, I have since turned my studies elsewhere though am keeping this code hosted here to show the fruits of my effort.